Procedure for Set-Up of Hemodynamic Monitoring Circuit

 - Do not pressurize the saline bag at this point.
 Prime without pressure to minimize air bubble formation.

-- Open the roller clamp, partially sqeeze the drip chamber, close the roller clamp and release the drip chamber (OSCAR).
+- Open the roller clamp, partially squeeze the drip chamber, close the roller clamp and release the drip chamber (OSCAR - Open, Close, Squeeze and Release).

 Avoid squeezing the drip chamber fully.
 The goal is to fill the drip chamber to the minimum level; when the saline is pressurized the drip chamber will rise.
 Ideally, maintaining a fluid level in the drip chamber allows for visualization of the quality of flushing after blood sampling